-Bike fit is one of the key things to get right when choosing a new bike.
+How a bike fits is one of the key things to get right when choosing a new bike.
 You’ll be much more comfortable and lessen the risk of injury if you’ve got your road bike size right and have your bike set up to fit your own requirements.

 If you’re buying a new bike, you need to make sure you’ve got the right size frame.
-Bike makers will make a bike in several sizes; at the minimum there may be five or six, usually labelled either in cm or from small to large.
+Bike makers will make a bike in several sizes; at the minimum there may be three to five or six, usually labelled either in cm or from small to large.
 But in some cases there will be dozens of size options or you might be able to choose a totally bespoke build to your own measurements.

-A good starting point when choosing your bike size is the brand’s website.
+The best starting point when choosing your bike size is the brand’s website.
 There’ll be a size chart for each model somewhere.
 This will include a geometry chart that lists out all the dimensions of each model in the different sizes offered.
 It’s pretty complex, but usually includes a recommended rider height range for each size.

 The importance of reach and stack